hardeymolhar/hardeymolhar/README.md

 #### What I Focused On

 - Designing for high availability using cross-region failover and data replication
-- Reducing downtime and data loss by meeting defined RTO and RPO targets
+-  Using Terraform to provision infrastructure in a consistent and repeatable way
 - Securing database access using private endpoints instead of public exposure
 - Implementing encryption using customer-managed keys stored in Azure Key Vault
 - Choosing controlled connectivity (proxy mode) to align with strict enterprise network environments